abodaa/simple-Idea-sharing-full-stack-app/README.md

 # simple-Idea-sharing-full-stack-app

-# Idea Sharing App

 ## Overview

+Simple Idea Sharing App
-This is a simple web application built with Node.js and React that allows users to share their ideas with others.
+This is a simple idea sharing app built with Node.js, Express, MongoDB, JavaScript, HTML, and CSS.
+It allows users to create, view,edit and delete on ideas.
-Users can write whatever comes to mind, including titles and descriptions, followed by their name. people can view the ideas of other people.

 ## Features

 The app includes the following features:

-- Idea Creation: Users can create new ideas and add a title, description.
+- Idea Creation: Users can create new ideas and add a title,subtitle and description.
 - Idea Viewing: Users can view all the ideas shared by other users.
+- Idea Editing: Users can edit any Idea from the list
+- Idea deletion: Users can delete any Idea from the list

 ## Installation